Completed cohomology of Shimura curves and a p-adic Jacquet-Langlands correspondence: Shimura curves and their bad reduction

 We fix a Galois representation satisfying two assumptions.
 Firstly, we assume that $\rhobar$ arises from a Hecke eigenform in $H^1(M'(V)_{\overline{F}},\FFk)$.
 Secondly, we assume that $\rhobar$ is irreducible.
-Equivalently, the corresponding maximal ideal $\m'$ in $\T'_k(V)$ is not Eisenstein.
+Equivalently, the corresponding maximal ideal $\m'$ in $\T'_k(V)$ is non-Eisenstein.

 There is a surjection arising from the classical Jacquet--Langlands correspondence, identifying $\T'_k(V)$ as the $\qa\qb$-new quotient of $\T_k(U(\qa\qb))$.
 Hence there is a (non-Eisenstein) maximal ideal of $\T_k(U(\qa\qb))$ associated to $\rhobar$ (in fact this can be established directly from the results contained on pg. $55$ of \cite{Raj}, but for expository purposes it is easier to rely on the existence of the Jacquet--Langlands correspondence).
 We can therefore regard all $\T'_k(V)_{\rhobar}$-modules as $\T_k(U(\qa\qb))_{\rhobar}$-modules.
 Now \cite[Theorem 3]{Raj} implies the following: